 HB Grandi has been one of the main sponsors of the Seafood Conference Iceland in recent years.
 The goal is to gather in a single place a cross-section of the industry in order to further promote progress and other efforts.
 The conference is where people meet and network, strengthening connections and collaboration in the industry.
 The conference covers many important topics in the fishing industry, in the hope that it may inspire its guests to try out new ideas and do good work.

-HB Grandi has supported the campaigns of political parties that have members in the parliament and who apply for grants.
+During the year, HB Grandi supported the political parties that have members in the parliament and who applied for grants.

 Awards from the Ása Guðmundsdóttir Wright Award Fund are granted to an Icelandic scientist who has achieved exceptional success in his speciality in science or in the academic world and has shared his knowledge for the benefit of Icelandic society.
 The founder of the Fund was Ms Ása Guðmundsdóttir Wright, who gave the Icelandic Science Association (Vísindafélag Íslendinga) a donation on its fiftieth anniversary on 1 December 1968.
 HB Grandi is a supporter of the Fund and enables the Fund to annually allocate one of the biggest awards that go to scientists in Iceland.